What Is The Debtor Days Formula?

 - Finally, the debtor days ratio calculation is done by dividing the average accounts receivable by the total annual sales and then multiply by 365 days.
 Receivable Days Formula can also be calculated by dividing the average accounts receivable by the average daily sales.

 Debtor days formula = (Average accounts receivable / Annual total sales) * 365 days

 Debtor days Ratio Calculation = (Average accounts receivable / Average daily sales)

-Let us take the example of David who is a garment retailer and often offers credit to his customers.
+Let us take David’s example, a garment retailer who often offers credit to his customers.
 David is known for selling to customers on credit with the expectation that these customers would pay back for the merchandise within the next 30 days.
-Although most of the customers pay for their goods promptly, there are some who are late.
-Calculate the debtor days ratio considering that at the end of the financial year the statements recorded the following accounts:
+Although most customers pay for their goods promptly, some are late.
+Calculate the debtor days ratio considering that at the end of the financial year, the statements recorded the following accounts:

 - Average Accounts Receivable: $30,000